Q115/Goalie_Android/README.md

 # Goalie
-Reach your goals and get support from friends
+Get support from friends to reach your goals